rdeits/ConditionalJuMP.jl/README.md

 If `M` is sufficiently large, then when `z == 0`, `x` is essentially unbounded.
 But when `z == 1`, the constraint reduces to `x <= 0` as desired.
 The key to successfully applying this formulation is choosing the right value of `M`.
 Too small an `M` will restrict `x` even when `z == 0`.
 Too large a value will create numerical difficulties in the solver.

-JuMPIndicators.jl uses [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl) to solve for an appropriate value of `M` automatically.
+ConditionalJuMP.jl uses [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl) to solve for an appropriate value of `M` automatically.
 The idea is that if we know the bounds on `x` (from the upper and lower bounds in the JuMP model), we can compute exactly how large M needs to be.
 Even more complicated expressions like `z == 1 implies (2x + 3y + z - 2 <= 5x)` can be handled automatically because IntervalArithmetic.jl already knows how to propagate intervals through various functions.

 As an example, let's look back at the first model: